 We have two sewage treatment works that pretty much discharge drinkable water (although we haven’t tested that!) into a huge soakaway.
 No nasties floating out of a byre and down the river here!
 We even use rainwater harvesting for our toilet flushing.

-50% of the lawns are cut by electric mowers.
+50% of the main lawn is cut by electric mowers.

 We use Ecover cleaning products and try and minimise the amount of chemical cleaners we use.
 Additionally, we also minimise the use of disposable anything.
 We refill containers (except for the liquor bottles behind the bar!) and reuse where we can.
 Even our rags and sponges get washed between cleaning shifts!